gregsaun/BearExxa-V2/doc/design_goals.md

 #### Would it be possible to use a stronger fan like the one on the MK4S?
 Yes we want to work on this but at the moment we focus on stock Prusa MK3S+ hardware.

+#### Do you support MK3.5S?
+We don't know yet but it might be possible.
+We are looking for feedback if you try the adventure.